Blessing56/printf/README.md

 9. Print some money and give it to us for the rain forests

-Handle the field width for non-custom conversion specifiers.
+10. The negative is the equivalent of the composer's score, and the print the performance Handle the field width for non-custom conversion specifiers.

+Handle the precision for non-custom conversion specifiers.

 13. Print is the sharpest and the strongest weapon of our party